parth-18-bansal/care-digital-ocean-tofu/README.md

 Third, install OpenTofu, a tool for managing infrastructure as code.
 To do this, visit the official OpenTofu installation page and follow the instructions for your operating system: OpenTofu Installation Guide.

-After installing OpenTofu, manually create a Space bucket with name.
+After installing OpenTofu, manually create a Space bucket with name care-tofu-state.

 export AWS_ACCESS_KEY_ID="your-spaces-access-key"
 export AWS_SECRET_ACCESS_KEY="your-spaces-secret-key"

+Then run the make